mobile-cloud-computing/spatial-nts/README.md

 2. Create a new branch for your feature (`git checkout -b feature/Feature`).
 3. Make changes and commit them (`git commit -m 'Add some Feature'`).
 4. Push to the branch (`git push origin feature/Feature`).
-5. Open a Pull Request.# spatial-backend
+5. Open a Pull Request.#spatial-nts